Black student suspended over his hairstyle to be sent to an alternative education program

 George’s school previously clashed with two other Black male students over the dress code.

 Barbers Hill officials told cousins De’Andre Arnold and Kaden Bradford they had to cut their dreadlocks in 2020.
-Their families sued the school district in May 2020, and a federal judge later ruled the district’s hair policy was discriminatory.
-Their pending case helped spur Texas lawmakers to approve the state’s CROWN Act law.
+Their families sued the district in May 2020, and a federal judge later ruled the district’s hair policy was discriminatory.
+Their pending case helped spur Texas lawmakers to approve the state’s CROWN Act.
 Both students withdrew from the school, with Bradford returning after the judge’s ruling.

 AP journalist Juan Lozano contributed to this report from Houston.